instagibbs/bolts/XX-eltoo-peer-protocol.md

 A sending node:
-  - MUST set `last_update_number` to the value of the channel state number of the last pair of update and settlement transactions the node has sent signatures of to its peer.
+  - MUST set `last_update_number` to the value of the channel state number of the last partial signature the node has sent to its peer.
   - If it has sent `update_signed` on the other peer's turn without receiving `yield`:
     - MUST NOT consider that `update_signed` sent when setting `last_update_number`.
-  - MUST set `update_psig` to the corresponding channel state local update transaction partial signature from the `last_update_number`.
+  - MUST set `update_psig` to the `last_update_number` channel state
+    update transaction's partial signature.
  - MUST set `next_nonce` to the nonce to be used for the next channel update partial signature.

 A receiving node: